July 22, 2022

 by Haley Holm-Pedersen

-This gradual change is called patina, and we believe it makes wood flooring even more beautiful over time.
+This gradual change is called patina, a process that makes wood flooring even more beautiful over time.
 So what do we mean by patina, and what does it look like, exactly?

 The Meaning of Patina